lp - send files to a printer

 - Determine the locale for the interpretation of sequences of bytes of text data as characters (for example, single-byte as opposed to multi-byte characters in arguments and input files).

 - Determine the locale that should be used to affect the format and contents of diagnostic messages written to standard error and informative messages written to standard output.

 - Determine the format and contents of date and time strings displayed in the lp banner page, if any.

-The lp utility writes a request ID to the standard output, unless -s is specified.
+The lp utility shall write a request ID to the standard output, unless -s is specified.
 The format of the message is unspecified.
-This request ID can be used later to cancel (see cancel) or find the status (see lpstat) of the request.
+The request ID can be used on systems supporting the historical cancel and lpstat utilities.

 - All input files were processed successfully.

 - No output device was available, or an error occurred.